spenwall/netlify-shortener/README.md

 ## How do I keep things updated?

 There's a script in the `package.json` to wire your repo up to the upstream repo if you want to keep it updated.
-Run `npm run setup` to get that connected.
+If you haven't already, run `npm run setup` to get that connected.
 Then whenever you want to get updates you can run `npm run update` and it'll rebase your changes onto the updates from the original repo.
+Then you'll need to force-push to your repo (because rebases rewrite history).

 ## What about analytics?